For the spring 2005 show, Chanel got sporty, with a gymnasium-like set, complete with a giant double-C logo emblazoned on the floor.

 Welcome to the dollhouse.
 Here, for haute couture spring 2016.

 Fall 2017 took flight with the launch of Chanel’s rocket ship as Lagerfeld took his final bow.

-The set at the Chanel Croisière (Cruise) show in May 2017 transported its crowd all the way from Paris to ancient Greece.
+The set at the Chanel cruise show in May 2017 transported its crowd all the way from Paris to ancient Greece.

-Chanel’s Spring 2018 show brought the Gorges du Verdon river canyon in the south of France to the north.
+Chanel’s spring 2018 show brought the Gorges du Verdon river canyon from the south of France to the north.